Skip to main content

 Some activities are permitted under the Section E40 Temporary activities of the Auckland Unitary Plan (PDF 75KB).

-For information on how to apply, see our guide Temporary structure resource consent process.
+For information on how to apply, visit our guide Temporary structure resource consent process.

 Building consent for temporary structures